University goals for 2015-2016

 Special recognition and appreciation was reserved for Merrimac resident Robert Lasota, professor of history, for his 50 years of service to the university and its students.

 On September 16, our newest Central Campus residence facility, Viking Hall, was dedicated.
 Opening in time for the fall semester, it houses 350 sophomores and juniors in singles and doubles set up as suites, as well as a faculty-member-in-residence who coordinates academic-themed programs and works with the living/learning community.
 The entire campus is enjoying the Starbucks café on the first floor!

-Work has begun on the renovation and modernization of our Mainstage Theatre.
-When it is completed in early 2016, it will open as the Sophia Gordon Center for Creative and Performing Arts.
-The new facility will provide a 470-seat contemporary theater facility for faculty, student and guest performances and will be available for the use of the regional community.
-Like you, I look forward to the new opportunities this center will provide us to showcase our award-winning theater programs and creative and performing arts.
+Work is continuing on the renovation and modernization of our Mainstage Theatre.
+When it is completed in fall 2016, it will open as the Sophia Gordon Center for Creative and Performing Arts.
+The new facility will provide a 470-seat contemporary theater facility for faculty, student and guest performances, and will be available for the use of the regional community.
+Like you, I look forward to the new opportunities this center will provide us.

 Please visit us on campus

-If you or someone you know is thinking of applying to Salem State or transferring in from another institution, may we suggest you consider visiting the campus at some point in the near future?
-It’s a wonderful opportunity to tour our five campuses, learn about the academic and extracurricular programs available and explore historic Salem and surrounding sites with your families.
+If you or someone you know is thinking of applying to Salem State or transferring from another institution, may we suggest you consider visiting the campus at some point over the next few months?
+It’s a wonderful opportunity to tour our campus, learn about the academic and extracurricular programs available and explore historic Salem and surrounding sites with your families.

-All tours are led by student ambassadors, who will answer all your questions about what it’s like to be a student at Salem State University.
+Campus tours are offered Monday through Friday at 11 am and 2 pm through December 11.
+All tours are led by student ambassadors, who will answer your questions about what it’s like to be a student at Salem State University.
 Tours leave from the admissions office, located in the Enterprise Center on Central Campus, 71 Loring Avenue.